 - It is commonly believed that Galileo dropped balls of different mass from the leaning tower of Pisa, to demonstrate that they fell at the same speed.
 There is no historical evidence that Galileo actually did this.
 But it is possible that he suggested this experiment as a way to disprove Aristotle's erroneous belief that heavier objects always fell faster than lighter ones.

 - Galileo attempted (unsuccessfully) to measure the speed of light by placing observers with lanterns about a mile apart.

 - Galileo is credited with making the first working thermometer, though it was not very accurate.

 - Galileo's father, Vincenzo Galilei, was a musician and music theorist.
-He helped to invent a new style
+He helped to invent a new style of early Baroque music.

 To learn more about Galileo's discoveries, try these activities!

 - Are those Sunspots Actually on the Sun?
 Try this activity and find out!